Africa Ecosystems Mapping

-The USGS RMGSC has modeled the distribution of terrestrial ecosystems for Africa using the
+The USGS has modeled the distribution of terrestrial ecosystems for Africa using the

 global mapping methodology

 that was developed from a deductive, biophysical stratification approach to delineate ecosystems by their major structural elements.
-Each major structural component of ecosystems (land surface forms, surficial lithology, bioclimates, topographic position, and so forth) were modeled for the continent at the highest possible resolution and then spatially combined to produce a new map of biophysical settings for the continent, termed ecosystem structure footprints.
-Each structural footprint represents a unique combination of the input layers resulting from the union, and the result is a biophysical stratification of the continent into a set of unique physical environments.
-These ecosystem structure units characterize the abiotic (physical) potential of the environment.
+Each major structural component of ecosystems (land surface forms, surficial lithology, and bioclimates) were modeled for the continent at the highest possible resolution and then spatially combined to produce a new map of biophysical settings for the continent that characterize the abiotic (physical) potential of the environment.
+The final step in this process was the establishment and assignment of an ecosystem label to each of the unique structural units.

 Although this mapping effort used the same global methodology as the mapping of the conterminous United States, these data layers were produced by using source data of differing origin and spatial resolution (coarser).
-All of the required base layers have been completed for Africa, and labeled ecosystems have been established for southern Africa.
+All of the required base layers have been completed for Africa, and labeled ecosystems have been established.

 Products - Data Viewer